borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

  * In general, spell out words in variable names instead of shortening them.
    So, think `index` instead of `idx`.
 There are some notable exceptions to this though (like `config`).
- * Favor blank lines around `if` statements, `return`s, logical code groupings, etc. Readability is more important than packing the code tightly.
+ * Favor blank lines around logical code groupings, `if` statements, `return`s, etc. Readability is more important than packing code tightly.
+ * Import fully qualified Python modules instead of importing individual functions, classes, or constants (e.g., do `import os.path` instead of `from os import path`).

 borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and